Skip to main content

 • CIFS — for the CIFS SMBv3 protocol;

-• size — file storage size in GB, e.g. 50.
-The limits are from 50 GB to 50 TB.
-The value for each file store is taken from the variable that you set earlier;
+• size — file storage size in GB, for example, 50.
+Limitations: from 50 GB to 50 TB.
+The value for each file storage is taken from the variable you defined earlier;

 resource "openstack_sharedfilesystem_share_access_v2" "share_access" {